kyle-tennison/Magnetite/under-the-hood.md

 $F$ is force, $k$ is stiffness, and $x$ is displacmement.
 Put simply, this states that the force that a spring exerts is proportional to the distance it's compressed.

 Ok, so what's the big deal?
 Spring's alone aren't that interesting, but what's cool is that _everything is a spring_.
-In school, we're taught that the reason why we don't fall through the floor is due to "the normal force" — and this is ture!
+We're taught that the reason why we don't fall through the floor is due to "the normal force" — and this is true!
 But what _is_ the normal force?
 It's just Hooke's law!
 When you walk down the road, you compress it, just enough for it to respond with the force to match your weight.
-As with everything, there's cavitates to this, but the world becomes much simpler with a linear-elastic lense.
+As with everything, there's cavitates to this, but this is tue for linear-elastic systems.

 So, if everything is a spring, why don't we represent our model as one big spring?
 Well, if we can, we do!
 In engineering statics, we say $\sigma = E \ \epsilon$, or stress is equal to elasticity times strain.
 This is just a fancy way of stating Hookes law, and this relationship (along with some others) allows us to derive all sorts of equations for predicting the behavior of simple geometries.